 Plan & Pricing

-The Feedback & Review Workflow is available on all paid plans — Individual and Business.
+The Feedback & Review Workflow is available on all paid plans — Individual and Teams.
 You don't need to upgrade to start collecting feedback.

 Getting Started